FriendsOfSymfony/FOSElasticaBundle/README.md

 By default, exceptions from the Elastica client library will propagate through the bundle's Client class.
-For instance, if the elasticsearch server is offline, issuing a request will result in an `Elastica_Exception_Client` being thrown.
+For instance, if the elasticsearch server is offline, issuing a request will result in an `Elastica\Exception\Connection` being thrown.
 Depending on your needs, it may be desirable to suppress these exceptions and allow searches to fail silently.